owncloud-archive/documentation/admin_manual/configuration_files/trashbin_options.rst

 Managing the Trashbin
 =====================

-The ownCloud Trashbin (``files_trashbin``) permanently deletes files according to users' storage quotas and age of files.
+The ownCloud Trashbin (``files_trashbin``) permanently deletes files according to users' storage quotas and file ages.
 When a user deletes a file it is not immediately removed from your ownCloud server, but goes into the Trashbin.
 Then the user has the options to un-delete the file, or to delete it permanently.

 .. figure:: images/trashbin-1.png